jyellick/obc-docs/whitepaper.md

 ## Abstract

-This paper describes industry uses cases that drive the principles of a new blockchain fabric, while also including the basic requirements and high level architecture based on those industry uses cases.
-The design presented here describes a blockchain fabric called Open Blockchain, a protocol for business-to-business and business-to-customer transactions.
-Based on industry use cases, Open Blockchain allows for compliance with regulations and drives the requirements that arise when competing businesses work together on the same network.The central elements of this specification that will be described below are smart contracts (aka chaincode), digital assets, record repository, a decentralized network and cryptographic security.
-To these blockchain staples, the requirements added include performance, verified identities, private and confidential transactions, and pluggable consensus model.
+This paper describes industry use cases that drive the principles behind a new blockchain fabric, and outlines the basic requirements and high-level architecture based on those use cases.
+The design presented here describes this evolving blockchain fabric, called Open Blockchain, as a protocol for business-to-business and business-to-customer transactions.
+Based on industry use cases, Open Blockchain allows for compliance with regulations while supporting the varied requirements that arise when competing businesses work together on the same network.The central elements of this specification (described below) are smart contracts (a.k.a. chaincode), digital assets, record repositories, a decentralized network and cryptographic security.
+To these blockchain staples, industry requirements for performance, verified identities, private and confidential transactions, and a pluggable consensus model have been added.

 _For questions regarding terminologies used in OBC, check out our [glossary] (glossary.md)_